tomszwarcer/gemsim/README.md

 - You may need to source setupGarfield or do other steps required to run Garfield and ROOT properly
 - You may need to use `chmod` on `run_root.sh` if using condor

+## ID system

+I have developed a system for assigning IDs to Magboltz levels.
+This works as follows.

+- **1st digit:** the gas index.
+0 for CF4, 1 for Ar
+- **2nd digit:** the type.
+See table 3.2 in the Garfield++ user guide
+- **3rd-last digit:** the energy.
+There may be floating point errors here so some rounding may be required in post.